codeclown/yea/README.md

 ### body

-Set the body of the request.
+Set the raw body of the request.

 ```js
 .body(data)